tambetvali/SpiBody/notes/healthlongevityimmortality.md

 # Health, Longevity, Immortality

+- **If This Is Happening to You, Your Quantum Jump Is Closer Than You Think** - think whether the events in this video remind you of death and rebirth.

 These three are interestingly related conceptions, because:

 Is *aging* natural, or is it a combination of problems and diseases, which some aspect of Nature is trying to avoid?
 If it is intentional - is this a general reason, or are we having a specific mental problem cured by death, in nature and natural selection?